President (government title): Presidential systems

 In almost all states with a presidential system of government, the president exercises the functions of head of state and head of government, i.e. the president directs the executive branch of government.
 When a president is not only head of state, but also head of government, this is known in Europe as a President of the Council (from the French Président du Conseil), used 1871–1940 and 1944–1958 in the Third and Fourth French Republics.
 In the United States the president has always been both Head of State and Head of Government and has always had the title of President.

+In pure presidential systems, such as the United States, the president simultaneously holds both the ceremonial role of the head of state and the political role of the head of government.
+This unified presidency provides strong, decisive leadership but is prone to inherent tension and structural conflict.

 Presidents in this system are either directly elected by popular vote or indirectly elected by an electoral college or some other democratically elected body.

 In the United States, the president is indirectly elected by the Electoral College made up of electors chosen by voters in the presidential election.
 In most states of the United States, each elector is committed to voting for a specified candidate determined by the popular vote in each state, so that the people, in voting for each elector, are in effect voting for the candidate.
 However, for various reasons the numbers of electors in favour of each candidate are unlikely to be proportional to the popular vote.
 Thus, in five close United States elections (1824, 1876, 1888, 2000, and 2016), the candidate with the most popular votes still lost the election.

 In Mexico, the president is directly elected for a six-year term by popular vote.
 The candidate who wins the most votes is elected president even without an absolute majority.
 The president is allowed to serve only one term.